odysseyindia/odyssey-tours/content/english/destinations/india/regions/kolkata-orissa-and-the-northeast/colonial-bengal/_index.md

       - type: hotel
         url: >-
           /destinations/india/states/west-bengal/cities/serampore/hotels/the-denmark-tavern/
+        title: The Denmark Tavern
         content: >-
-          This 232-year-old two-storied structure by the banks of the Hooghly was a tavern and hotel where the Danes kept their flagstaff and cannons.
+          This 230-plus-year-old two-storied structure by the banks of the Hooghly was a tavern and hotel where the Danes kept their flagstaff and cannons.
 It took around two years to restore the tavern to its former glory, and is now a very attractive hotel, with a cafe attached.
 Inside you’ll find a cosy colonial ambience and lovely, high-ceilinged rooms with the hotel’s pretty green shutters.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''